Géologique de Haute-Provence National Nature Reserve: Geologic patrimony

 The La Robine ichthyosaur, displayed in the Digne museum, lived during the late Toarcian, 185 millions of years ago.
 This marine reptile was quickly buried, which limited its decomposition.
 Its conservation is due to paleogeographic conditions favouring the tilting of blocks, caused by the rifting following the opening of the Piemont-Liguria Ocean.

 At Castellane, the museum of the Maison Nature et Patrimoine takes visitors back for the last 40 millions of years.
 At that time a warm sea covered this part of the Alpes-de-Hautes-Provence and was populated with marine mammals such as sirenians.
 Also known as sea cows, as they mostly eat algae and aquatic plants, they gave birth to the ancient myth of mermaids.

 Touristic and educational interest

 The museum of Castellane, Sisteron and Digne-les-Bains offers marked discovery tours, accessible to anyone.

 Administration, management plan, regulations

-Once managed by the Association pour la gestion de la réserve géologique de Haute Provence, established in 1984, the nature reserve is now under the gestion of the Departmental Council of Alpes-de-Haute-Provence.
+Once managed by the Association pour la gestion de la réserve géologique de Haute Provence, established in 1984, the nature reserve is now under the management of the Departmental Council of Alpes-de-Haute-Provence.

-Reglementations forbid collections and extractions of any fossils.
+Regulations forbid the collection and extraction of any fossils.
 The collection of naturally released fossils is tolerated, but only in limited quantities.
 It is designated as a UNESCO Global Geopark, in the Global Geoparks Network, and it was one of the four founding members of the European Geoparks Network.

 Tools and legal status

-The nature reserve was established under a decree of the 31 October 1984.
+The nature reserve was established under a decree dated 31 October 1984.